BOLL7708/license-prototype/FOR-TESTING.md

 Broke the chain, will have to try again.

 Reservered name, try to simply forward the token, then we will figure out how to use it.

+Added a reference, we'll see if the rest calls uses it automatically or not.